isabellaPhung/UCSC-CSE123-S25/doc/design/server_design.md

 %% S3 object storage must be replaced with PostgreSQL to accomadate for complex quiries, joins and relational data.
 Its essential for real timeoperations.
 %% Flask must be replaced in order to account specialized throughput and secruity requirments.
 %% MQTT should be replaced with the HTTP protocol for universality and for the leveraging of exisiting web infastructure.

-### Suggestions for improvement {#suggestion_cloud}
-%% TODO move improvments here, similar in style to prototype hardware